 A series is said to converge absolutely if the series of absolute values converges.

-This definition, and its rather suggestive use of language
+This definition, and its rather suggestive use of language begs an

-this definition, the answer is
+definition, the answer is

 yes.
-This is the main point of
+This is the main point of this

 Suppose the series converges absolutely.
 Then the series converges.

 To prove this we should first recall the Cauchy Property of convergent sequences and restate it for the sequence of partial sums of a series.
 A sequence is Cauchy if

 and by the completeness of the reals, is Cauchy if and only if converges to some .
 In particular, for the sequence of partial sums, we have